mdelcarlo/es-future/ES6/13-promises/index.md

 });
 ```

 Let's go ahead and build the basic if-else statement here.
-Inside the i- statement, we'll go ahead and resolve the promise.
+Inside the if statement, we'll go ahead and resolve the promise.
 We'll pass in a string of promise solved.
 Inside the else statement, let's reject the promise, and we'll just pass in a string of, oops! promise rejected :( .

 Now, because we're just evaluating the Boolean true inside this if-statement, we know that our resolve is going to fire.
 To get an idea of what this is going to look like, let's go down to our promise.then().